2025 Summer Deaflympics

-The 2025 Summer Deaflympics, officially known as the 25th Summer Deaflympics or XXV Summer Deaflympics, is an international multi-sport event that is currently being held in Tokyo, Japan from 15 to 26 November 2025.
+The 2025 Summer Deaflympics, officially known as the 25th Summer Deaflympics or XXV Summer Deaflympics, was an international multi-sport event held in Tokyo, Japan from 15 to 26 November 2025.
 The multi-sport event commemorates the 100th anniversary of the Deaflympics, as the inaugural edition was kicked off in 1924.
-This will be the first time Japan will be hosting the Summer Deaflympics.
+This was the first time Japan hosted the Summer Deaflympics.
 It marks the fourth time that an Asian-Pacific National Deaf Sports Association has been given the hosting rights of the Summer Deaflympics after New Zealand (1989), Australia (2005), and Taiwan (2009).
-The event is returning to its usual four-year cycle, following the postponement of the 2021 Summer Deaflympics to 2022, due to the COVID-19 pandemic.
+The event returned to its usual four-year cycle, following the postponement of the 2021 Summer Deaflympics to 2022, due to the COVID-19 pandemic.

 Bidding process

 The Japanese Federation of the Deaf, and the Japanese Deaf Sports Federation, collaborated to hold their first meeting under the theme "Deaflympics 2025 Bid Preparation Division" on 18 January 2021.
 During the meeting, the progression report and status of the campaign activities and the cohesive bidding strategies towards promoting Japan as the host nation for the 2025 Summer Deaflympics, was shared with the participants.
 In June 2022, the Governor of Tokyo, Yuriko Koike, expressed her support and cooperation for the bidding process by unanimously nominating Tokyo to be considered as the official host city of the games.
 After the proceedings, the Japanese Federation of the Deaf, and the Japanese Deaf Sports Federation, showed their optimism and keen interest in winning the bid for the hosting rights of the Summer Deaflympics.
 It was in 2018 that the Japanese Federation of the Deaf made ambitious efforts to implement strategic plans for the bidding of the 2025 Summer Deaflympics.

 On 10 September 2022, at the general congress of the Comité International des Sports des Sourds (ICSD) held in Vienna, Tokyo was announced as the host city for the 2025 Summer Deaflympics, since no other city had applied for the process.